alisaifee/coredis/docs/source/compatibility.rst

 LATENCY RESET
 *************

-Reset latency data for one or more events.
+Resets the latency data for one or more events.

 - Documentation: `LATENCY RESET <https://redis.io/commands/latency-reset>`_
 - Implementation: :meth:`~coredis.Redis.latency_reset`